saweast/resume/README.md

 telegram: @saweast

 >My job, basically, was to develop a client side of web applications, using technologies such as: JavaScript, HTML / CSS.
 Also, there is experience with the front-end frameworks.
 Currently, I'm a eCommerce developer.
 I can create/customize shopify/bigcommerce themes.
 Also, I supported Shopify app and created simple apps for the clients.
-In development for more than 6 years.

 ## Skills
  - html/css